KennethOlsen87/Burger-Builder/README.md

 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

+####
+ERROR-MANAGEMENT:
+09.12.19 - Massive error is now corrected and the app is now up and running again.
+Needed to rollback from an online-ressource and implementing "healthy" config-files into project.

 ## Table of Contents

 - [Updating to New Releases](#updating-to-new-releases)